ni6hant/youtubevideolinksextractor/README.md

 # youtubevideolinksextractor
-This extracts video links and video names for a youtube channel's video page
+This extracts video links and video names from multiple youtube channel's video page.

 # How To:
 Install Python.